heavyai/heavydb/MapDBetaGuide.md

 `mapdql` automatically attempts to reconnect to `mapd_server` in case it restarts due to crashes or human intervention.
 There is no need to restart or reconnect.
 ##Users and Databases

-Users and databases can only be manipulated when connected to database mapd as a super user.
+Users and databases can only be manipulated when connected to the MapD system database ``mapd`` as a super user.
+MapD ships with a default super user named ``mapd`` with default password ``HyperInteractive``.

 ###CREATE USER